addiscent/aws-ruby-rails/README.md

 ## IMPORTANT
 After provisioning is complete, reboot the EC2 instance.

-Take care to not reboot prematurely.
+Take care to not reboot before provisioning finishes.
 To determine if provisioning has completed, log into the EC2 instance, then "tail" the provision log file.
 The last lines of the log file indicate provisioning has completed :

 > $ tail  /home/ubuntu/arr-provision.log